Destroyeur6315/api_flask/README.md

    pytest -vs
 ```

-Remark: you just to have put pytest without give files because pytest look over all your project and see if file begin with *test_ANYTHING.py*  and in these files, if function begin with the same thing (def test_....(): ...), it launch the function.
-The option *v* and *s* allow to have more information.
-You can don't put them.
+Comment: you just have to put pytest without naming the files.
+You can to do this, because pytest looks over all of your projects and finds the files that begin with *test_ANYTHING.py*.
+In these files, if a function begins with "test_..." it launches the function.
+The options *v* and *s* allow to have more information.
+You don't necessarily need to use those options.

 Normally, after run the command *pytest -vs* you should see :